shamazmazum/AmnesiaTheDarkDescent/README.md

 ## Project Overview
 The game is built from two separate solutions: The engine solution named `HPL2_2010` and the main game solution named `Lux`.
+The project also includes all the different editors and additional tools, such as the Level Editor and the Model Editor.

 ### Engine Overview
 Todo: Add some descriptions about what kind of files we have in the engine solution.